MrAnwari/casestudy/documentation.md

 Access the slide [here](https://docs.google.com/presentation/d/1vvWZhtTYMfATB_YkNSHyyWZitbHF9fVzwGTNRpj7Zvo/edit?usp=sharing)

 ## Act
 Now that we have finished all of the steps, it’s time to act on your findings.
-Prepare the deliverables, including the conclusion and the top recommendations based on our analysis.
+Prepare the deliverables, including the conclusions and the top recommendations based on our analysis.
 ### Conclusions, Recommendations, and Limitations:
 - Conclusions:
    - Stocks rank by overall performance growth: 1) $AKRA 2) $MEDC 3) $PGAS